Workers' compensation referrals

 The referral process

 Once we receive the referral, we send acknowledgment letters to all parties.
-We then contact the person directly to find a suitable appointment time.
-The waiting time for an appointment depends on the type of injury and the availability of the most appropriate Panel Members.
+We then contact the person directly to find a suitable Panel hearing time.
+The waiting time for an Panel hearing depends on the type of injury and the availability of the most appropriate Panel Members.

-Once an appointment time has been set, appointment letters are sent approximately four weeks before the appointment with details of:
+Once an Panel hearing time has been set, letters are sent approximately four weeks before the hearing date with details of:

 • the Panel Members' names and specialties

-• the date, time and location of the appointment
+• the date, time and location of the hearing

-Most appointments are held at our La Trobe St location, but some specialists, for example, ophthalmologists (eye specialists), see people at other locations with specialised equipment.
+Most Panel hearings are held at our La Trobe St location, but some specialists, for example, ophthalmologists (eye specialists), see people at other locations with specialised equipment.

 Travel arrangements

-Reasonable travel and accommodation arrangements and costs need to be agreed between the parties early in the process to avoid individuals missing their appointments.
+Reasonable travel and accommodation arrangements and costs need to be agreed between the parties early in the process to avoid individuals missing their Panel hearing.
 Organising this is the responsibility of the WorkSafe agent or self-insurer and the injured worker.

 Making submissions